Financial Guide to Divorce

 To help you through the process, we compiled this financial guide to divorce settlement to answer all your questions and help you navigate the financial aspects of divorce.
-You can contact one of our family law attorneys, Tyler Coe, at Whitfield & Eddy Law for legal help with your divorce case.
+You can contact one of our family law attorneys at Whitfield & Eddy Law for legal help with your divorce case.

 1. Put a Team Together to Help You Through Divorce Proceedings

 Going through a divorce can feel exhausting and isolating.
 This is why it is important for you to put a team together that supports you and provides help when you need it.
 Write a list of the people you want on your team.
 While making your list, consider you will need legal, financial, and emotional support during your divorce proceedings.

 For emotional support through your divorce, lean on your family, friends, coworkers, church, and divorce counselor:

 - Family: Family members are often the best people to turn to for emotional support during a divorce.
 Seek out the relatives you trust and add them to your team so they can offer necessary emotional support during this time.

 - Friends: Identify close friends you trust, and lean on them for support through your divorce proceedings.
 Friends who have gone through a divorce themselves may be able to offer helpful advice and empathy.

 - Co-workers: If you have worked for the same employer for a while, you may have developed friendships with some of your co-workers.
 It is likely that at least one of your co-workers has gone through a divorce, and you can talk with them about it on your breaks or outside of work.